 “Dish Nation” (seventh season airing) syndicated talk show seen on Fox 5 at 7 p.m. and midnight.

-“Lauren Lake’s Paternity Court” (season five aired) syndicated judge show, on the CW at 1 p.m. weekdays
+“Lauren Lake’s Paternity Court” (season six forthcoming) syndicated judge show, on the CW at 1 p.m. weekdays

-“Love & Hip Hop Atlanta” VH1. (seventh season airing)
+“Love & Hip Hop Atlanta” VH1. (seventh season concluded)

 “Leave it to Stevie” VH1. (second season aired) Spinoff of “Love and Hip Hop Atlanta.”
 Show debuted in December, 2016.
-It returns in January, 2018.
+It returned in January, 2018.

-“Married To Medicine” Bravo (sixth season in production)
+“Married To Medicine” Bravo (sixth season coming in September, 2018)

 “The Real Housewives of Atlanta” Bravo (season 11 in production)

-“7 Little Johnsons” TLC (third season forthcomnig) A reality show set in Forysth County about a family with multiple kids with dwarfism.
+“7 Little Johnstons” TLC (fourth season in production) A reality show set in Forysth County about a family with multiple kids with dwarfism.

 “Being Mary Jane” BET (fourth season aired).
 The show will conclude in 2018 with a two-hour movie series finale.
 I will keep this on the active list until that airs.

-“The Walking Dead” AMC (eighth season aired, ninth season in production)
+“The Walking Dead” AMC (ninth season in production)

 “Squidbillies” Adult Swim (11th season aired in late 2017)